jcburley/joker/GOSTD.md

 $ ./cleanup.sh
 ```

 This should result in `git` showing no differences (tracked nor untracked files) if only `gostd` has made changes to the source tree.
+If Joker hadn't previously been successfully built, there'll be a diagnostic; but the result should still be a "cleaned" tree.

+### Caching of Core-API Information

+To ease development, `gostd` dynamically determines the list of exported functions in Joker's `core` package, and avoids generating calls to unlisted functions.
+This helps to catch missing APIs earlier in the development process (mainly, while building and testing `gostd` in isolation, versus requiring a build of Joker itself).

+The resulting list is cached in `./core-apis.dat`, and reused by `./test.sh` for the second and third tests, to save time (which amounts to a substantial portion of the time it takes to build and test `gostd`).

+As building Joker takes enough longer to make this caching less useful, `run.sh` deletes the cache prior to each build.

+### Caching of Working Joker Version

+To save time when building Joker, either an environment variable `$JOKER` or a copy (or link) named `joker-good` (in the top-level Joker directory), pointing to a previously-built and working version of Joker, can be provided.

+This causes `run.sh` to skip building an initial version of Joker, and instead use that existing version to run `std/generate-std.joke` and then decide whether it is necessary to rebuild Joker with the resulting libraries (as will always be the case when `gostd` is involved).